greycloak/greycloak.github.io/content/post/2023-01-26-headless-ssd-install-raspberry-pi.md

 ## The Right Hardware

-I decided on the Western Digital 1 TB SATA SSD.
+I decided on the [Western Digital 1 TB SATA SSD](https://www.amazon.com/dp/B09ZYNHPW2?ref=ppx_yo2ov_dt_b_product_details&th=1).
 It supports B+M key SSDs which is important to note.

-After a false start with a Geekworm adapter, I went with the Argon case.
+After a false start with a Geekworm adapter, I went with this [Argon case](https://www.amazon.com/dp/B08MJ3CSW7?psc=1&ref=ppx_yo2ov_dt_b_product_details).
 This take a little assembly but it will support the SSD I purchased above.

 ## Install software